-- Recommendations from the chief executive officer for the other Named Executive Officers; - A general assessment of each Named Executive Officer's performance of his or her responsibilities; and - The level of base salary compared to executives holding equivalent positions in the Company's compensation peer group.
+- Recommendations from the chief executive officer for each of the other Named Executive Officers: - A general assessment of each Named Executive Officer's performance of his or her responsibilities; and - The level of base salary compared to key executives holding equivalent positions in the Company's compensation peer group companies.

-Effective February 1, 2014, base salary merit increases for the Named Executive Officers as a group, excluding Mr. McAvoy, increased by an average of 4.6%.
-The 2014 base salary of each Named Executive Officer is set forth in the "Salary" column of the Summary Compensation Table on page 44.
-Mr. McAvoy became President and Chief Executive Officer at the end of 2013.
-Pursuant to his employment offer letter, Mr. McAvoy received an initial base salary of \$1,140,000.
-His salary was not increased in 2014.
+Effective February 1, 2015, base salary merit increases for the Named Executive Officers as a group increased by an average of 3.0%.
+The 2015 base salary of each Named Executive Officer is set forth in the "Salary" column of the Summary Compensation Table on page 46.